Interact with Charts on a Dashboard

 Category axis label

-To view the original data that contributed to a chart element, right-click on the chart element and select Show data for this item from the context menu.
+To view the original data that contributed to a chart element, right-click on the chart element and select View data at point from the context menu.
 You can switch between the Table view and JSON view.

 Chart viewers with Author or Owner data source permissions can resize and swap columns in the table view.
 Changes do not persist.
 Each column has a maximum width.